 Bankruptcy, as I said, is a last resort, but it can often be the best way to get out from under crushing debt.
 Find out what is true and what isn't about credit, and take charge of your life after you file by taking affirmative steps to rebuild your score as quickly as possible.
 That is the fastest and best way to get the fresh start in life that you need!

-If you live in South Jersey and are considering filing bankruptcy, please feel free to call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.